Currently, seven fellows pursue their doctorates at MEDAS 21. Please find their profiles below:

 Holds a M.Sc. in Public Health and a M.A. in Political Communication from University of Bielefeld.
 His research interests include political, health and intercultural communication, digital transformation, concepts and theories of Communication Studies and Media Sociology, qualitative research.

 Holds an M.A. in Social Science from Ruhr University Bochum (Germany) and an LL.M. in Human Rights from the University of Valencia (Spain).
-Her research interests include Media Development, Human Rights and the United Nations.
+Her research interests include Media Development, Peace and Conflict Studies, Human Rights, and the United Nations.